-You should put your engagement ring on last when dressing.
-Residue from makeup, hairspray, perfume and body creams can damage your ring or make the centre stone look dull.
-Putting your jewellery on should be the last step.
+Remember that putting your engagement ring, as well as other jewellery, on should always be the last step when dressing.
+Residue from makeup, hairspray, perfume and body creams can damage your ring or make the stones look dull.

-To clean your diamond engagement ring at home, you should mix a little ammonia in warm water and add some mild dishwashing liquid.
+To clean your engagement ring at home, add some mild dishwashing soap liquid to warm water.
 Stir the water and dish soap together using a spoon or your finger.
-Carefully place your engagement ring in the liquid you have prepared and soak it for about 20-30 minutes.
+Carefully place your gemstone in the liquid you have prepared and soak it for about 20-30 minutes.
 This will help to loosen any dirt.

 After soaking, use a soft toothbrush to remove the dirt.
-Brush the ring gently not to loosen the prongs, paying particular attention to all sides and edges.
-Make sure you clean the lower part of the diamond as well.
+Brush your ring gently not to loosen the prongs, paying particular attention to all sides and edges.
+Make sure you clean the lower part of the gem as well.
 The base of the mounting underneath the stone is where a lot of dirt builds up.
-Next, rinse out the ring with clean water and dry it with a soft and lint-free cloth.
+Next, rinse out your engagement ring with clean water and dry it with a soft and lint-free cloth.

-Yearly inspections are an important part of proper engagement ring care.
-It’s highly recommended to have your ring professionally checked at least once a year.
-This allows a jeweller to examine your ring and ensure it is in perfect condition.
+Jewellery inspections are an important part of proper engagement ring care.
+Even if you follow all the tips mentioned above, it is highly recommended to have your ring professionally checked at least twice a year.
+This allows your jeweller to examine your engagement ring and ensure it is in flawless condition.

-Such inspections usually consist of a prong check to make sure the setting is not loose and your stone will not fall out.
-Also, the jeweller checks if the metal of your ring needs to be polished or rhodium plated in case of white gold.
+Such inspections usually consist of a prong check to ensure the setting has not loosened and the gemstones will not fall out.
+Also, the jeweller checks if the metal needs to be polished or rhodium-plated, as in the case of white gold.
 This special care is required to maintain a smooth and shiny surface.